drewdg/BSDWorkshop2024/README.md

 respond to the prompt with y to bootstrap pkg if you didn't install the handbook earlier.
 We're installing 6 packages in one line.

-> pkg install -y xorg sudo xfce firefox vim-x11 virtualbox-ose-additions
+> pkg install -y xorg sudo xfce firefox vim-x11 open-vm-tools virtualbox-ose-additions

 # Break While Installing